Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

 We proceed similarly if the node $N$ is bottom-lazy.
 It is straightforward to check that all invariants are maintained by this operation.

-\paragraph{Mark. } Suppose that points $v_l,\ldots,v_r$ are between left and right side of the query square, i.e. they might be affected by this update.
+\subparagraph*{\Mark{} operation. } Let $v_l,\ldots,v_r$ be the points between left and right side of the query square, i.e. the points potentially affected by this update.
 If there are no such points, then we ignore this update.
 Assume without loss of generality that the query square is a \textit{bottom} square, so we need to update the bottom boundary.

 As usual, we proceed recursively.
 Let $\UpdateBot(N,[l,r],y)$ be a procedure which updates the boundary of the node $N$ with the update square.
-Let node $N$ be responsible for the points $v_a,\ldots,v_b$.
+Let the node $N$ be responsible for the points $v_a,\ldots,v_b$.

-If $[a,b]\cap [l,r] = \emptyset$, then this update does not affect the boundary in that node, therefore we can safely return.
+If $[a,b]\cap [l,r] = \varnothing$, then this update does not affect the boundary in that node, therefore we can safely return.

 If $[a,b]\subseteq [l,r]$ and the node is $y$-disjoint (we can check that using the stored values), then we can directly update the values stored in the node $N$.
-We have few cases ($B,T,Y$ are, respectively, bottom boundary, top boundary and horizontal line at $y$ level).
+Let us introduce the names $B, T,Y$ for the bottom boundary, top boundary and horizontal line at $y$ level, respectively.
+We need these names for a few cases that we will consider, and these cases depend on relative locations of $B$, $T$ and $Y$: